gdm3/MIDI-to-Desmos/README.md

 3. Paste all of the individual note equations into a folder in desmos
 4. Paste the join message into a new desmos line after the folder
 # Current limitations
-* Note values are not accurate - will fix my converting to hz and then to desmos
+* Note values are not accurate - will fix by converting to hz and then to desmos
 * Program is laggy above ~250 notes